 On April 25, 2017, the Company signed an agreement with Accudyne Industries Borrower, S.C.A.
 (Accudyne) to acquire Accudyne's subsidiaries and certain related assets that manufacture and sell air compressors under the "Sullair" brand mainly in North America, in order to expand global business of industrial equipment business.
-The total consideration will be USD 1,245 million (\pmu139,676 million).
-The effects of this transaction on the Company's consolidated financial statements are currently being evaluated.
+In accordance with the agreement, on July 12, 2017 (the acquisition date), the Company and Hitachi America, Ltd., a subsidiary of the Company, acquired the Sullair business by acquiring all the shares of holding companies of the Sullair business.